 - In the central area of the page, under Choose a Trigger App, select Webhooks.

-- Select Catch Raw Hook and then click Save + Continue.
+- Under App & Event Select Catch Hook and then click Continue.

 - In the Pick a Sample to Set Up your Zap dialog, click Copy to copy the Zapier URL to your clipboard.

 - Log on to the FastSpring App at https://app.fastspring.com.